n8henrie/fauxmo-plugins/README.md

 - I'll be able to update plugins without having to release a new version of Fauxmo core, keeping them in their own separate VCS silos.
-- I can implement probably unsafe code like the new `CommandLinePlugin` as a plugin and users wanting such functionality can easily install at their own risk without making *all* Fauxmo users do so.
+- I can implement probably unsafe code like the new `CommandLinePlugin` as a plugin, and users wanting such functionality can easily install at their own risk without making *all* Fauxmo users do so.

 ## Using plugins